wasifzaman182/Safety-Critical-Systems/README.md

         4. Pilots were not able to apply braking systems manually
         5. Who has final authority?
         6. Why allowed to land with water on the runway?
-        7. Why decision made to build a bank at the end of the runway?
+        7. Why was the decision made to build a bank at the end of the runway?

 # Hazard Analysis
    #### Basics